Need to Run Two-Way Nested ANOVA With Replication but Don't Know How?

 - Copy the ANOVA calculations and paste them below the existing calculations:

-- Since there can be no interactions, add the SS and df calculations for Columns and Interaction together and eliminate the interaction:
+- Since there can be no interactions, add the SS values for Columns and Interaction together to eliminate the interaction:

 - Then, the F value for A has to be adjusted.
 See blue shaded cells to determine which values are used to calculate F.

 - The adjusted p value for A is now 0.816, not 0.034.